 (Quality Improvement Committee)

-Kim joined the board of Trustees in April 2014 and is a qualified solicitor with 2 years post qualification experience.
+Kim joined the board of Trustees in April 2014 and is a qualified solicitor with two years post qualification experience.
 Kim works as an assistant solicitor specialising in private client work at a solicitors practice in Derby.
 She lives in Kirkby-in-Ashfield and spends much of her spare time with her horse Charlie.

 Joined the board of Trustees in 2005.
 John was a teacher for 32 years, in both secondary and primary, retiring from full time teaching as a Deputy Head in 2001.
 He continues in education in the role of a supply teacher.
 John’s main hobby is being a member of a local brass band.

 Sally is a lead Speech and Language Therapist (SLT) with Nottinghamshire Healthcare NHS Foundation Trust.
-She has almost 30 years experience working with both children and adults with communication needs; including specific language disorder, learning disabilities and autistic spectrum.
+She has almost 30 years experience working with both children and adults with communication needs; including specific langauge disorder, learning disabilites and autistic spectrum.
 Her current post is managing the two service level agreements which provide the SLT service into two specialist colleges.
 Sally manages the SLT staff and carries a clinical caseload in both colleges.
 Sally is passionate about her profession and providing people with a means of communication and a voice.